dekkofilms/keystoke-assignment/README.md

 ## Final Thoughts

 Looking over it, I am happy with what I've accomplished, especially with tackling many new things.
 It's hard to kind of put this down because I keep researching and reading more about React and MongoDB and this and that ... there is room for refactoring, and making this flow cleaner and more to design, but I love that this field is always changing and I'm eager to learn more and more.

+## Instructions if you download or clone

+* npm install
+* npm start